qualcomm/resource-tuner/systune/docs/README.md

 ## Notes on Resource Opcode

 As mentioned above, the Resource OpCode is an unsigned 32 bit integer.
 This section describes how this OpCode can be generated.
 Systune implements a System Independent Layer (SIL) which Provides a Transparent and Consistent way for Indexing Resources.
-This makes it easy for the Clients to Identify the Resource they want to provision, without needing to worry about Compatability Issues across Targets or about the Order in which the Resources are defined in the JSON files.
+This makes it easy for the Clients to Identify the Resource they want to provision, without needing to worry about Compatability Issues across Targets or about the Order in which the Resources are defined in the YAML files.

 Essentially, the Resource Opcode (unsigned 32 bit) is composed of two fields:
 - ResID (last 16 bits, 17 - 32)